At Risk Cultural Heritage

 Volume

-The castle originally had a gun gallery facing south east but was lost to the sea sometime during the 18th or 19th century.
+The at risk cultural heritage castle originally had a gun gallery facing southeast.
+However, it was lost to the sea sometime during the 18th or 19th century.
 This section of the castle is still present on the beach and is very much in kit form…a lot of masonry is still there.

-One chunk of this section does remain and its volume can be accurately estimated using Global Mapper’s analysis tools.
+One chunk of this section remains, and you can accurately estimate its volume using Global Mapper’s analysis tools.

-First step is to draw an area feature around the block of masonry which is then used as a boundary for analysis:
+The first step is to draw an area feature around the block of masonry.
+This feature can then be of use as a boundary for analysis:

 Area shape used as boundary for volume analysis